-Answer: First, that by His Holy Spirit He pours out heavenly graces upon us His members.
-And then, that by His power He defends and preserves us against all enemies.
+upon us His members; and then, that by His power He defends and preserves us against all enemies.

-"Question: What comfort is it to you that 'Christ shall come again to judge the living and the dead'?

-Answer: That in all my sorrows and persecutions, with uplifted head I look for the very same Person Who before placed Himself for my sake under the judgment of God and has removed all curse from me, to come as judge from Heaven.
-He shall cast all His and my enemies into everlasting condemnation; but shall take me up with all the elect to Himself, into heavenly joy and glory."38
+"Question: What comfort is it to you that 'Christ shall come again to judge the living and the dead?'
+Answer: That in all my sorrows and persecutions, with uplifted head I look for the very same Person, Who before placed Himself for my sake under the judgment of God, and has removed all curse from me, to come as judge from heaven: Who shall cast all His and my enemies into everlasting condemnation, but shall take me up with all the elect to Himself, into heavenly joy and glory."

 Hallelujah!
-What a Saviour!
+What a Savior!

-It only remains to demonstrate how Christ is a Great Prophet, Priest, and King -- especially in His exaltation.
-Indeed, as the Hope of man, He is always ready to assist us here and now.
+It only remains to demonstrate how Christ is a Great Prophet, Priest, and King especially in His exaltation, and, as the Hope of man, is always ready to assist us here and now.

-The exalted Christ is still our great Prophet.
-After His resurrection, He taught His disciples for forty days -- giving them many infallible proofs, and speaking of the things pertaining to the Kingdom of God (Acts 1:3).
-And after His ascension and heavenly session and the outpouring of His Spirit into His Church, He continues to prophesy through His Spirit in His Spirit-filled Church -- even as regards sin and righteousness and judgment to come (and, indeed, all things).39
+The exalted Christ is still our Great Prophet.
+After His resurrection, He taught His disciples for forty days, giving them many infallible proofs, and speaking of the things pertaining to the Kingdom of God (Acts 1:3).
+And after His ascension and heavenly session and the outpouring of His Spirit into His church, He continues to prophesy through His Spirit in His Spirit-filled church, even as regards sin and righteousness and judgment to come, and, indeed, all things.

-The exalted Christ is also still our great Priest.
-After all, He is "a High-Priest for ever -- after the order of Melchisedek."
-Heb.
-6:20 & 7:17-24.
-For "we have such a High-Priest Who is seated on the right hand of the throne of the Majesty in the Heavens -- a Minister of the sanctuary, and of the true tabernacle."
-Heb.
-8:1.

-Now "this Man, because He continues for ever, has an unchangeable Priesthood.
-Therefore He is able to save them to the uttermost those who come to God by [way of] Him -- seeing He always keeps on living to make intercession for them."
-Heb.
-7:24b-25.
-So therefore, "seeing then that we have a great High-Priest Who has passed into the Heavens -- Jesus, the Son of God -- let us keep on holding fast to our profession!
-For we do not have a High-Priest Who cannot be touched with the feeling of our infirmities -- but [One Who] was in all points tested like as we are, yet without sin.
-Let us therefore come boldly to the throne of grace -- so that we may obtain mercy and find grace to help in time of need."
-Heb.
-4:14-16.
+The exalted Christ is also still our Great Priest.
+After all, He is "an High Priest for ever after the order of Melchisedec" (Heb.
+6:20; 7:17, 24).
+For "we have such an High Priest, Who is set on the right hand of the throne of the Majesty in the heavens; a Minister of the sanctuary, and of the true tabernacle" (Heb.
+8:1).
+And "this Man, because He continueth for ever, hath an unchangeable Priesthood.
+Wherefore He is able to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them" (Heb.
+7:24b-25).
+So therefore, "seeing then that we have a Great High Priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
+For we have not an High Priest Which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
+Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need" (Heb.
+4:14-16).